sigmasigmaiota/fall2026/README.md

 # 17. Plotting an histogram of (unweighted) height stratified by sex
-Use the code chunk below to plot a histogram of respondent height in meters stratified by sex using `ggplot` and `geom_histogram`.
-Use the resources in the hyperlinks below.
-In particular, view the code in the R code gallery.

 View the documentation for `ggplot()` by clicking [**here.**](https://www.rdocumentation.org/packages/ggplot2/versions/0.9.0/topics/ggplot)
 View the documentation for `geom_histogram()` by clicking [**here.**](https://www.rdocumentation.org/packages/ggplot2/versions/0.9.1/topics/geom_histogram)
 View a gallery of R code and histograms with several groups by clicking [**here.**](https://r-graph-gallery.com/histogram_several_group.html)